organiclever/the-organic/the-khadim/README.md

 ## Adding Dependencies

-To add new dependencies to the project, modify the `mngr.fsproj` file and run `dotnet restore`.
+To add new dependencies to the project, modify the `khadim.fsproj` file and run `dotnet restore`.

 ## Contributing